 This means information about the place is not publicly available for reasons like cultural sensitivities.

 Some sites are also on private land and you must get permission from the land owner if you want to visit them.

-If you have any questions or want more information about sites with restricted or limited access call the Heritage Branch (08) 8999 5039.
+If you have any questions or want more information about sites with restricted or limited access call Heritage NT (08) 8999 5039.